May December: Critical response

 May December received critical acclaim.
-(Note: Attributed to multiple references:)
+(Note: Attributed to multiple references:) Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 53 critics, indicating "universal acclaim".

 In his review following its Cannes premiere, Peter Debruge of Variety called May December an "endlessly fascinating movie" and added, "As layered and infinitely open-to-interpretation as any of [Haynes's] films, it's also the most generous and direct [...]
 The potential for passion, transformation and subversion hangs heavy in the air".
 David Ehrlich of IndieWire called the film "a heartbreakingly sincere piece of high camp that teases real human drama from the stuff of tabloid sensationalism", and praised Melton's "well-modulated and eventually rather moving performance" and Moore's "predictably sensational, soft-hard performance".
 The Guardians Peter Bradshaw found the film "amusing and elegant [...] delivered with a cool, shrewd precision by Todd Haynes" and described Portman and Moore's performances as containing "a potent frenmity".

 Bilge Ebiri of Vulture called May December "very funny and light on its feet, but also a deeply uncomfortable movie", writing that Haynes "uses the trappings of camp to draw attention to the disconnect between what's happening onscreen and our response to it", and concluding: "It feels at times like the director himself [is] looking for the right tone with which to tell this story.
 He doesn't know exactly how to feel about all this.
 So he feels all the things, and makes sure we do, too."

 Rolling Stones CT Jones praised Melton's performance, noting his skill and physicality in the role.
 "It's an inscrutable well of interpersonal grievances, power imbalances, and history, a perfect breeding ground for sharp work from screen icons Portman and Moore, the latter in her fifth film with Haynes," they wrote.
 "But while the two are competing to see how much cringe and humor one can conceivably fit into a movie about sexual assault and grooming, there's Melton off to the side, quietly stealing the show."

 Carlos Boyero of El País wrote that Todd Haynes's approach to telling the story "makes it petty, and pointlessly pretentious".

 Filmmakers Robert Eggers, Kitty Green, Bill Hader, Don Hertzfeldt, Laurel Parmet and Jeff Rowe cited May December as among their favorite films of 2023.

+In discussing the film, Portman described the dynamic between Elizabeth and Gracie as having an "inherent queerness," explaining that "a lot of queerness" involves "stepping out of prescribed societal boundaries" and creating one's own identity and story.
+She said the characters' relationship explores themes of performance, identity, and control over personal narratives.